Managing Member Registration

 To open up your site to public registration (or registration from specified domains), you’ll need to do two things: (1) adjust a WP setting and (2) create “Register” and “Activation” pages.
 The process is pretty straightforward, but some annoying spam issues that might occur.
 The following shows how to configure registration, and suggests some plugins that will help filter out, or at least deal with unwanted registrations and spam.

 Opening Up Registration

-To open up your site to new registrations, go to Settings>General in the WordPress admin and make sure you have “anyone can register” checked.
+To open up your site to new registrations using a single site WordPress install (only available for CBOX Classic – please see below for CBOX OpenLab), go to Settings>General in the WordPress admin and make sure you have “anyone can register” checked.
 See image below:

-If you’re using WordPress in network mode (multisite), login to the WP admin area, navigate to “Super Admin > Options”, and under “Allow new registrations”, select any option but “Disabled”.
+If you’re using WordPress multisite (which is required for CBOX OpenLab), log in to the Network Admin area (wpadmin/network), navigate to Settings > Network Settings, and under “Allow new registrations”, select any option but “Registration is disabled”.

 Once you have set your site’s registration to public, you will need to set up two pages – one for registration and the other for activation.
 Go to Settings>BuddyPress.
 You should see a page similar to the one on the right.

 Click on “Pages” to set up your registration pages.
 If you want, you can create the pages before, or you can use the dialog available here.
 You can name the pages anyway you like, but they should just be blank pages, and associated with the “Register” and “Activate” attributes shown below: